pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

     The command should return `You are "pach:root" (i.e., your are the **Root User** with `clusterAdmin` privileges).

-Follow those 3 steps to enable your Pachyderm users (//TODO link to users list in authorization) to sign in through the Identity Provider of your choice :
+To enable your users to authenticate to Pachyderm by logging into their Identity Provider, follow those 3 steps (//TODO link to users list in authorization and mention that we are referring to IdP Users here):

-1. Create the Pachyderm Application at your IdP.
+1. Register the Pachyderm Application with your IdP.
-1. Create your Idp-dex connector.
+1. Set up your Idp-dex connector.
 1. Apply your connector.
+Your users should now be able to [log in](//TODO link to login page).

-To illustrate those steps with a real life example, we will use Auth0 as our Identity Provider.
+We chose to illustrate those steps with a real life example, by using Auth0 as our Identity Provider.

 [Auth0](https://auth0.com/) is an online authentication platform that users can use to log in to various applications.